Zelfior/reactflow_component/docs/index.md

 Two approaches are available in this module:

--   **ReactFlowGraph** : the node graph is seen from the outside, and can be interpreted by another code ?? to have effects ?? on the rest of the panel app;
+-   **ReactFlowGraph** : the node graph is seen from the outside, and can be interpreted by another code to trigger callbacks on the panel app;

--   **Workflow** : Nodes interact with each other through a reactive pattern? / an update() cascade, transmitting data from one to another.
-And / or: where a change / update in one node can trigger a change in one or several other nodes.

-These two approaches serve different needs and can be selected based on the user goal.
-Note: maybe this sentence is superfluous?
+-   **Workflow** : Nodes contain values that will be passed to their children (other nodes plugged to its outputs).
+An update function will compute a node output based on its inputs and can trigger the children update.

 ##   Reactflow